hughes-ch/asteroids/README.md

 Then you can type "localhost:5000" into your browser search bar and the website will be rendered.
 Any machine on the local network will also be able to reach the website using your machine's IP and port 5000.
 This can be useful to test mobile.

+For debugging javascript unit tests, this command can be used:

+    yarn debug

+The inspection tools can then connect to the node instance for debugging.
+For Python debugging, use pdb.

 ## Workflow
 There are two permanent branches in this git repository: